 A. Effective Date

-The proposed amendment will be effective upon publication of the final-form regulation.
-The new fee will take effect January 1, 2003.
+The proposed amendments will be effective upon publication of the final-form regulations in the Pennsylvania Bulletin.

 B. Statutory Authority